Madison Dentists Explain The 5 Types of Veneers

 3. Composite Veneers

-Also known as bonded veneers, composite veneers are a cheaper and less destructive way to improve your smile.
-Bonded veneers use a composite material to cover your front teeth and are polished and smoothed to achieve the look of regular teeth.
+Composite veneers, also known as bonded veneers, are a cheaper and less destructive way to improve your smile.
+Bonded veneers use a composite material to cover your front teeth and are polished and smoothed to achieve a natural look.
 Composite veneers will help you achieve your dream smile, but are more prone to chipping and staining than porcelain veneers.
-Though a large disadvantage, composite veneers can be easily repaired and last on average 5-10 years.
+Composite veneers can be easily repaired and last 5-10 years on average.

 Composite veneers can be applied in one visit by TCD dentists.
 Total Care Dental has been flawlessly applying bonded veneers for years, giving patients a beautiful smile.